rugved88/Hybrid-Vision-Transformer/README.md

 ## 🚀 Overview

-In the rapidly evolving field of cardiac image analysis, traditional methods are being augmented by advanced neural network architectures.
-Our research introduces a groundbreaking approach by applying the Vision Transformer (ViT) model, originally designed for natural language processing tasks, to the domain of cardiac imaging.
+In the rapidly evolving field of cardiac image analysis, traditional methods are being augmented by Convolutional Neural Network architectures.
+Our research introduces a groundbreaking approach by applying the Hybrid Vision Transformer (ViT) model, to the domain of cardiac imaging.
+Transformers originally designed for natural language processing tasks are now giving promosing results on the image regression task.
 This repository contains our implementation of the novel Hybrid ViT + LSTM model aimed at predicting Target Organ Status (TOS) values from myocardium mask image sequences.

 [Download the Checkpoints](https://drive.google.com/file/d/1fBz7bSd58DL6DF55DreUcDWrv28V5_W_/view?usp=sharing)